PranjalKhatri/KRITI_ENERGY_CHAIN/README.md

 IoT sensors on solar panels can monitor sunlight exposure, temperature, and power generation, allowing for clear identification of a renewable source like solar energy.
 For wind energy, sensors can measure wind speed and direction, signifying a renewable source like wind power.
 Water flow and pressure sensors can monitor the source of hydropower, which is considered renewable.
 Temperature sensors can indicate the presence of geothermal energy, another renewable source.

 By analyzing sensor data over time, algorithms can predict the availability and consistency of an energy source, helping distinguish between renewable (fluctuating but replenished) and non-renewable (finite) sources.
 If the energy source shows consistent fluctuations based on natural cycles (like sunlight or wind), it is likely renewable.
 This helps to seperate the producers into renewable and non-renewable.

+### ZK-SNARKS Integration
+We have used multiple functions such as BuyersBalance.zok, EnergyReserve.zok, CCTVverify.zok to verify whether buyer has enough money to make the transaction, seller has enough energy to tranfer(IoT), smooth trade and availbility of Carbon Credits without exposing the data to other users enhancing the privacy and security of the transactions.

 ## System Components
 1. **Blockchain Layer**